-Planning an Indonesian holiday can be challenging, with all the various islands, flight schedules, experiences and hotel options available.
+Planning an Indonesian holiday can be challenging, with over 17000 islands, flight schedules, experiences and hotel options available.
 With lots of island hopping, the costs can come as a surprise to some.
 This guide will help you to approach planning in a realistic frame of mind and will share some insider tips on how to keep prices down.

 Home to impressive volcanoes, idyllic beaches, Komodo dragons and endangered Orangutans, it makes for a fantastic destination for a family holiday.
 There are also lots of fun ‘soft adventure’ activities: cycling through lush rice plantations, white-water rafting surrounded by stunning scenery, trekking around volcanoes, canoeing down quiet rivers and snorkelling in beautiful coral reefs.
 If you’re not sure whether you’ll return to Indonesia, it may well be worth spending the money to make the most of your trip and do everything you wanted to do.

 If you have a rough idea of what you want to spend, hold that figure in your mind but do consider that spending a little bit more might make a huge difference to your experience.
 If you’re all ideas at the moment, and haven’t thought about money yet, be open to compromises to get your dream holiday for the right amount.

 First and foremost, flight prices in the summer to Indonesia are going to be expensive as the demand is high and it’s peak season.
 The weather is fantastic and lots of people want to take advantage of the school holidays – prices can reach above £850 per person.
 Our insider tip is to travel before mid-July and after mid-August if possible, as lower flight prices will make your family holiday much better value.